fluxtah/ask/README.md

 ask@koder ➜ /thread-rename my-kotlin-project
 ```

+### Controlling token usage
+To control token usage you can set some limits as provided by the Assistants API:-

+* `/max-prompt-tokens <tokens>` - The maximum number of prompt tokens that may be used over the course of a run.
+The run will make a best effort to use only the number of prompt tokens specified, across multiple turns of the run.
+If the run exceeds the number of prompt tokens specified, the run will end with status incomplete.
+See incomplete_details for more info.
+* `/max-completion-tokens <tokens>` - The maximum number of completion tokens that may be used over the course of the run.
+The run will make a best effort to use only the number of completion tokens specified, across multiple turns of the run.
+If the run exceeds the number of completion tokens specified, the run will end with status incomplete.
+See incomplete_details for more info.
+* `/truncate-last-messages <count>` - The truncation strategy to use for the thread.
+The default is auto (zero).
+If set the thread will be truncated to the n most recent messages in the thread.
+When set to zero, messages in the middle of the thread will be dropped to fit the context length of the model (max-prompt-tokens).

 ### Shell fallthrough commands
 You can exit interactive mode any time with `/exit` if you want to run a shell commands though
 ask has a convenient way to run shell commands without exiting the interactive mode by prefixing the command with `:`.